Minimalist Beard Care: The Lazy-Man's Guide to Great Facial Hair

 Washing your beard in the shower a few times a week makes a huge difference in how the hair feels, but you have to make sure you’re using the right stuff.
 Most commercially available shampoos aren’t meant to go on your face, and they can dry out your skin and facial hair.
 Use something a little more gentle.
 You don’t want to lose the natural oils in your beard, just the ones left over from the chicken wings you ate last night.

-Beard washes are available in a couple formats to suit the way you wash: as a bar of soap from Mammoth or Hoxton, or as a liquid gel like Groom and Tremendous.
+Beard washes are available in a couple of formats to suit the way you wash: as a bar of soap from Mammoth or Hoxton, or as a liquid like Crown Beard Co. and Tremendous.
 Find one that you like and get at it every couple of days; if you have a job that makes a mess, think about washing your beard daily